7 amazing Red Bull Tetris® National Finals that changed the game

 Gaming

-After more than 7m Red Bull Tetris® qualifier games were played around the world, the very best of the best players in 60 countries faced off at their respective National Finals.
+After more than 7 million Red Bull Tetris® qualifier games were played around the world, the very best of the best players in 60 countries faced off at their respective National Finals.
 At stake: the chance to represent their country at the World Final in Dubai.

 Whether the action was in India or Italy, Canada or the Czech Republic, each country put its own stamp on the tournament with unforgettable audience experiences.
 Here are just a few: